Australia Gross Domestic Product: Real

 1960 - 2019 | Yearly | USD mn | World Bank

 AU: GDP: 2010 Price: USD: Gross Capital Formation data was reported at 307.751 USD bn in 2010.
-AU: GDP: 2010 Price: USD: Gross Capital Formation data is updated yearly, averaging 307.751 USD bn from Jun 2010 to 2010, with 1 observations.
+AU: GDP: 2010 Price: USD: Gross Capital Formation data is updated yearly, averaging 307.751 USD bn from Jun 2010 (Median) to 2010, with 1 observations.
 The data reached an all-time high of 307.751 USD bn in 2010 and a record low of 307.751 USD bn in 2010.
 AU: GDP: 2010 Price: USD: Gross Capital Formation data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 Gross capital formation (formerly gross domestic investment) consists of outlays on additions to the fixed assets of the economy plus net changes in the level of inventories.
 Fixed assets include land improvements (fences, ditches, drains, and so on); plant, machinery, and equipment purchases; and the construction of roads, railways, and the like, including schools, offices, hospitals, private residential dwellings, and commercial and industrial buildings.
 Inventories are stocks of goods held by firms to meet temporary or unexpected fluctuations in production or sales, and 'work in progress.'
 According to the 1993 SNA, net acquisitions of valuables are also considered capital formation.
 Data are in constant 2010 U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total;

 Last Frequency Range